Buying a house with mold: What you need to know

 Can a house be condemned for mold?

-A few areas of mold growth aren’t any reason to condemn a home, but if there are too many infested areas of the home, there is a chance it could be condemned.
+A few areas of mold growth aren’t any reason to condemn a home, but if there are too many infested areas of the house, there is a chance it could be condemned.

 What happens if I find mold after buying a house?

-The best course of action if you find mold after buying a house is to contact a mold inspector.
-Get a professional to tell you if there is mold, what type, and the best course of action.
-Professional mold removal isn’t always necessary, especially if it’s surface mold and can be cleaned with bleach.
-It’s always best to be safe rather than sorry when determining the right steps.
+If you find mold after buying a house, contact a mold inspector.
+A professional can tell you if mold exists, what type it is, and what the best course of action is.
+Professional mold removal isn’t always necessary, especially if it’s surface mold that can be cleaned with bleach.
+However, it’s always best to be safe rather than sorry when determining the right steps.

 How do I prevent mold in the future?

-The key to preventing mold growth is to limit humidity levels in the home.
-It’s also important that you stay on top of home maintenance tasks, checking pipes regularly for leaks, having the roof inspected annually, and keeping an eye on the basement and any new water spots or wet areas that could signify there is a leak somewhere in the house that could cause mold growth.
+Limiting humidity levels in the home is the key to preventing mold growth.
+It’s also important that you stay on top of home maintenance tasks, checking pipes regularly for leaks, having the roof inspected annually, and keeping an eye on the basement and any new water spots or wet areas that could signify a leak somewhere in the house that could cause mold growth.